 T. O. Molefe

-T. O. Molefe is an Atlantic Fellow for Social and Economic Equity and a writer and editor with an affinity for transformative social research.
-He is also one of the founding members and serves as coordinator of Collective Media, a cooperative working to build a vibrant, democratic, equitable and self-sustaining community around the work of African writers.
+T. O. Molefe is an Atlantic Fellow for Social and Economic Equity and a writer, editor, and researcher with an affinity for transformative social research.
+Currently, he is the Director of Publications at the Atlantic Fellows for Racial Equity and a Coordinator of Collective Media Cooperative, a platform for innovative projects that agitate for more equitable and democratic economic relations and outcomes in media and publishing.

 Chair